Second Act Implementing Shareholders’ Directive (ARUG II)

 Inyova places a high emphasis on providing the best possible service at all times.
 For this reason, we consider it important to allow all customers and potential customers the opportunity to express criticism.
 With the following explanations, we would like to inform you of our complaints management system along with the handling process of any complaints.

 Complaints are here understood to mean any expression of dissatisfaction expressed by a customer or interested party to Inyova in conjunction with the provision of an investment service or an ancillary investment service.

 We require the following details in order to allow us to investigate and, if necessary, rectify a complaint:

 - Request description, indicating date, amounts and other useful information

 - Proposal to rectify the matter

 Complaints can be submitted in the following ways

 How complaints are handled

 We begin processing complaints as soon as they reach us.
-Acknowledgements of the complaint are issued within two calendar weeks of the complaint being submitted.
+Acknowledgements of the complaint are issued within 5 working days of the complaint being submitted.
 If, due to the complexity of the matter, it appears that the handling process will take longer, the customer will be informed and the reasons for the delay explained within the above-mentioned period.
 The complaints handling process is free of charge.